Hey! What tastes better than cheese?

 5. Environmental questions: What happens when genetically modified microorganisms escape and interact with other organisms?
 This raises concerns about potential environmental impacts.

 6. Labeling concerns: As I mentioned earlier, the FDA does not require FPC rennet to be on the label in the USA.
 That means the average consumer is completely unaware that they are consuming genetically modified ingredients in their cheese.
-Critics argue that longer term safety testing and transparency through labeling is needed…especially for a for a novel ingredient that is now in up to 90% of all cheese manufactured in the USA.
+Critics argue that longer-term safety testing and transparency through labeling are needed, especially for a novel ingredient now present in up to 90% of all cheese manufactured in the USA.

 5 Potential allergenic effects of FPC (fermentation-produced chymosin) rennet: